Market surveillance - Transformers

 • Links with other legislation – can other legislation be enforced simultaneously to further reduce costs?
 Assessment of member state and European level legislation

 • Building collaboration with MSAs and manufacturers – understanding how and when power transformers are produced, particularly looking how customised and unique products are procured and delivered.

-Its role will be to formalise and agree on specific terms and dates for such activities to take place.
+Its role was to formalise and agree on specific terms and dates for such activities to take place.
 In terms of the project’s overall objectives: